kuronat/mdprev-cli/readme.md

 ## Motivation

-There is many markdown editor, processor, but...
+There are many markdown editor, processor, but...

 * Most markdown processor does not respect LaTeX syntax like \ inside `$`.
 * Editor is important, like a partner for writer.
 Thus we often feel given editors are insufficient.